Anti-prom

-Anti-prom, also known as morp (prom spelled backwards), is a social event often staged by high school students as a protest against, or boycott of, their school's official prom, as an alternative celebration.
-Other times, it may be an unofficial prom, planned by the students themselves so that it is not under the control of the school.
+Anti-prom, also known as MORP—a reversal of the word "PROM"—is a social event often organized by high school students as a casual alternative or a direct protest/boycott against traditional prom culture.
+Unlike the formal, often expensive, and highly structured nature of prom, MORP embraces affordability, inclusivity, and personal expression, offering students a laid-back and enjoyable experience without the rigid expectations of a traditional school dance.

-Some of the more common reasons for the creation of an anti-prom include the desire to curb the large cost of a traditional prom, to listen to music other than that expected to be played at the official prom, to have a smaller, more personal get-together, ones that cannot find a date or have been rejected for a prom date, don't like the food, or have looser and less strict rules than the school's (often relating to dress rules or alcohol consumption).
-Another common anti-prom is an unofficial dance set up by freshmen and sophomores as they cannot go to prom without a junior or senior.
+Origins and Purpose

+Anti-prom was created as a response to the growing exclusivity and financial burden of prom and junior prom.
+While proms are often seen as a rite of passage, not all students feel comfortable or able to participate due to social, financial, or personal reasons.
+The event provides an alternative celebration where students can enjoy music, dancing, and socializing in a more relaxed and less pressured environment.

 The attendees of an anti-prom usually disagree with the values of the high school in-crowd who, stereotypically, organize the prom from the preparatory stages to the after-parties.
 In particular, anti-prom attendees protest what they regard as the vanity, excess, and conformity that the prom culture expects from students.
 Anti-proms do not follow any prescribed format, catering instead to the varied tastes of the large spectrum of students who feel dissociated from prom culture.
 Nevertheless, anti-prom participants are generally concerned with arranging social activities that are not only fun and enjoyable, but which also serve as an assertion of solidarity and of the legitimacy of social difference.

+Key Differences Between MORP and Prom/Junior Prom

+While the Junior Prom is often considered a "MORP" it is not meant to.
+MORP is not a replacement for Junior Prom but rather an event that gives students an extra opportunity to socialize, dance, and have fun without the pressure or expense of a formal prom.
+Unlike prom, which follows a traditional format, MORP varies widely depending on the school or student organizers.
+Some schools officially recognize MORP and hold it as a school-sponsored event, while others see it as a student-organized alternative, sometimes held off-campus.

+Religious and Cultural Variations

 In the United States, youth belonging to the Church of Jesus Christ of Latter-day Saints often attend morps organized through their church or stake.
 This is true even in the state of Utah, where a substantial percentage of the youth belong to Mormon families.
-The custom is that the girls can each ask a boy to take them, but the boys cannot ask the girls.
+The custom is that the girls may each ask a boy to take them, but the boys may not ask the girls.